Home › Blog › Project Management › Top 19 Project Management Charts for Planning, Tracking & Reporting

 Let’s get started.

-Perfect for linear projects with well-defined tasks and dependencies (e.g., product development, construction).
+• Linear projects with well-defined tasks and clear dependencies (product development, construction, software releases)

 Pros: